lenarmathias/git-scout/README.md

 ---

+## Demo

+You can find the live version of my To-Do List project on GitHub Pages [here](https://lenarmathias.github.io/git-scout/).

+---

 ## Tools & Technologies

 - **Visual Studio Code**: A popular text editor that was used to write and edit the application's code.